athrowaway2021/comix/README.md

 ## Update (01/2024)

-The tool now works to seamlessly acquire highest-quality (i.e. 3056h for most comics) titles from Kindle, both for old ComiXology and post-merge titles.
+The tool now works to seamlessly acquire highest-quality (i.e. x3056 for most comics) titles from Kindle, both for old ComiXology and post-merge titles.

 Since HD titles on Kindle are tiled, it's impossible to acquire the original JPEG images, and the outputs are saved as PNG to retain quality at the cost of file size.

-The tool is very work-in-progress and not all kinds of titles have been tested, and there are some TODO's left in the code, such as processing metadata, parallesing downloading and extraction, and adding a feature to list user's availabe books.
+The tool is very work-in-progress and not all kinds of titles have been tested, and there are some TODO's left in the code, such as processing metadata, parallesing downloading and extraction, and adding a feature to list user's availabe books (the required API URL is in the relevant TODO).
 Feel free to leave feedback and issues, or make pull requests with improvements.

 I will close issues relating to the old ComiXology tool and move the tool itself to a seperate branch for legacy reasons.